-Superintendent: Bonnie Campbell
+Superintendent: Bonnie Campbell (815) 789-3197

-- 1. Each county may submit two State Fair entries total from classes 50357/50358/50359/50360. - 2.
-Exhibits must be no wider than 6'. - 3.
-No kits are allowed.
-Pre-cut kits assembled by the member are also not acceptable. - 4.
-Exhibits must be portable and cannot be exhibited on a trailer. - 5.
-Levels 1, 2, and 3 in Woodworking have very specific restrictions on the tools used in building an item to display.
+• Each county may submit 2 State Fair entries total from 50357, 50358, 50359, 50360.

+Units 1, 2, and 3 in Woodworking have very specific restrictions on the tools used in building an item to display.
 This is done for reasons of safety and to provide a fair comparison among projects in a level.
 Articles made with tools other than those listed in a level will not be eligible for class awards in that level.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
 Allowed tools in this level: hand tools only, including a hand miter box.

-Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.
 Allowed tools in this level: hand tools, power hand drill, miter box (non-powered), oscillating (pad) sander and jigsaw.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.
 Allowed tools in this level: hand tools, power hand drill, miter box, jigsaw, scroll saw, power sanders, table saw, drill press, band saw, rabbet plane, jointer, and router.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
-Allowed tools in this level: all those mentioned in levels 1-3, plus circular saw, radial arm saw, planer, wood lathe, chop saw, and other power tools needed to complete advanced projects.
+Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: all those mentioned in levels 1- 3, plus circular saw, radial arm saw, planer, wood lathe, chop saw, and other power tools needed to complete advanced projects.